-Just as chronic fatigue syndrome (CFS or ME/CFS) affects everyone differently, so do the medications used to treat it.
+Just as this condition affects everyone differently, so do the medications used to treat it.
 It's essential that you work closely with your doctor to find what's right for you.
-You should be familiar with the side effects of the drugs you're taking, and let your doctor know about any you may develop.
+You should be familiar with the possible side effects and let your doctor know about any you may develop.
 If you're on more than one medication (prescription or over-the-counter), let your doctor and pharmacist know so you can avoid negative interactions.
-About.com's Drugs A-Z is always available for you to quickly look up side effects and interactions.

 Several categories of drugs are used to treat ME/CFS.
 They include:

 - Antidepressants (SSRIs/SNRIs and tricyclic)

 Because all of these medications are used for off-label purposes (meaning they're not FDA approved specifically for ME/CFS), your insurance company may not cover them.